Ryan McMahon Player Props: Rockies vs. Nationals

 Ryan McMahon At The Plate

-- McMahon has three doubles, a home run and three walks while hitting .192.
+- McMahon is hitting .200 with three doubles, two home runs and three walks.

-- McMahon has a hit in five of seven games played this year (71.4%), but zero multi-hit games.
+- McMahon has gotten a hit in six of eight games this season, but he has no multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.